KAHU-radar/.github/technical-overview/README.md

 targets over NMEA ($RATTM messages).

 This solution uses and integrates with [Signal K](https://signalk.org/), an open source on board marine data hub.
+This setup offers great flexibility, as SignalK has plugins to connect to many different on board systems and protocols, including many proprietary protocols.

 Moving radar targets (ARPA targets) are identified by the radar.
 The radar sends these over NMEA 0183 or NMEA 2000, either over their